tomcritchlow/tomcritchlow.github.io/now.md

  - Freelance marketing consulting for mid-size startups
  - Sketching out what a marketing/growth bootcamp would look like as a "productized" version of my growth consulting for emerging startups (interested in being my test subject?)
- - Building a specialized recruitment business specifically for senior marketing candidates - need to hire or looking for a new job?
-Ping me!
+ - Building a specialized recruitment business specifically for senior marketing candidates. <a href="http://tomcritchlow.com/2016/01/07/team-building/">More here</a>.
  - Running an <a href="http://www.fiercelycurious.com">art business</a>.
  - At the early stages of sketching out a new venture - a science fiction publishing company.
 Codename <a href="http://www.sentientscifi.com">Sentient</a>.